dax8it/gatsby-starter-netlify-cms-v2/src/pages/blog/2019-03-19-vagabond-ventures-part-ii-love-and-magic.md

 If I crashed this car, I was royally fucked

-The idea of 8 hours of monotonous labor isn't exactly what helps me get out of bed at 5:30 am
+The idea of 8 hours of standing around in the same spot doing the same monotonous manual labor isn’t exactly what helps me get out of bed in the morning.

 The hours that I had already lost set us a little short of rent for a new spot